WomenPlusPlus/deploy-impact-21-inzone-a/src/README.md

 - add a spinning wheel to clearly indicate to the user that the app is trying to download/upload something from the backend.
 This could be an useful feedback for the user if for example there is no connection or the backend is not responding
 - automatically submit the exam to the backend if the time is up
 - improve timer alerts at 1 hour, 30 minutes, 10 minutes
-- include instruction screen and demo exam
+- include the instruction screen and the demo exam